Theo824/AI-Robot/README.md

     I had to compress the video demonstration to keep it under GitHub’s maximum size limit, which explains the reduced quality.

+For more information on the process of making this project, please look at solarCharger24-25_Logbook.pdf.

 https://github.com/user-attachments/assets/ee055535-6858-4edb-8f1f-de28745f9a98

 ![robotpic](https://github.com/user-attachments/assets/d8fbabf0-e7f7-4ba0-8f97-9264a097577a)